terodox/terodox.tech/content/posts/2020-02-02--aws-cdk/index.md

 npx aws-cdk init --language javascript
 ```

-This set of commands with create a new directory for our project, move us into the directory, and initialize a CDK project including all of the necessary files and dependencies needed to get running.
+This set of commands will create a new directory for our project, move us into the directory, and initialize a CDK project including all of the necessary files and dependencies needed to get running.

 You'll see a set of commands output for using the CDK cli, but we'll come back to those in a bit.